Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Model fairness certification

 A rejection of $H_0$ indicates statistically significant performance disparities, thereby flagging potential fairness concerns.

 To conduct this test, we employ Empirical Likelihood (EL) to construct confidence intervals for the true disparity of each group.
 For a pre-specified significance level $\alpha$, the resulting $1-\alpha$ confidence interval is guaranteed to cover the true disparity with a probability of at least $1-\alpha$.
-Certification is determined by the position of $\mathbf{0}$ relative to this interval:\\ {\it Reject $H_0$:} If the interval does not contain $\mathbf{0}$ (equivalently, if $p < \alpha$), the model fails certification for some subpopulations.\\ {\it Fail to Reject $H_0$:} If the interval contains $\mathbf{0}$ (equivalently, if $p \geq \alpha$), we issue a certificate of fairness, indicating the model satisfies the fairness requirements.
+Certification is determined by the position of $\mathbf{0}$ relative to this interval:\\ {\it Reject $H_0$:} If the interval does not contain $\mathbf{0}$ (equivalently, if $p < \alpha$), the model fails certification for some subpopulation.\\ {\it Fail to Reject $H_0$:} If the interval contains $\mathbf{0}$ (equivalently, if $p \geq \alpha$), we issue a certificate of fairness, indicating the model satisfies the fairness requirements.

-Another way for this problem is to use $p$-values that are derived from the limiting distribution of the empirical likelihood ratio.
-This is particularly useful when the number of subpopulations $m$ is large, as computing the standard EL ratio for every group becomes computationally prohibitive.
-To address this challenge, we propose the Euclidean Empirical Likelihood (EEL) method.
-This approach streamlines the process, enabling efficient, simultaneous testing across all groups without the heavy computational overhead of traditional EL.
-Then, we can use multiple hypothesis testing method to handle this task.

-\subsection{EL Certification}
+\subsection{EL certification}

-Unlike the empirical likelihood method for mean models, our estimation equation involves mean functions multiplied by indicator functions (as shown in the following part), which poses additional challenges in asymptotic analysis.
-To address this, we employ empirical process theory to prove that, under given conditions, the function class satisfies the P-Glivenko-Cantelli property and ensures uniform convergence over the entire function class.
-Based on this key theoretical result, we are able to derive the asymptotic distribution of the empirical likelihood ratio statistic; see Theorem 1 in the appendix for details.
+Unlike the empirical likelihood method for mean models, our estimation equation involves mean functions multiplied by indicator functions, which poses additional challenges in asymptotic analysis.
+To address this, we employ empirical process theory to prove that, under mild conditions, the function class satisfies the P-Glivenko-Cantelli property and ensures uniform convergence over the entire function class.
+Based on this key theoretical result, we are able to derive the asymptotic distribution of the empirical likelihood ratio statistic.
+See Proof of Theorem 1 in the Supplemental Material for more details.